dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

     - NiZn (Extended view)
     - NiMH (Extended view)

+- **Bolus/Treatments Debugging**:  Select On or Off depending on requirements.
 - **RileyLink Configuration**: This option allows you to find and pair your Rileylink compatible device.
-Selecting this will show any nearby Rileylink compatible devices and the signal strength
+Selecting this will show any nearby Rileylink compatible devices and the signal strength.
+- **Use Scanning** Activates Bluetooth scanning before connecting with your Rileylink Compatible devices.
+This should improve the reliability of your connection to the device.
+- **Show battery level reported by OrangeLink/EmaLink/DiaLink** This feature is only supported on newer link devices such as the EmaLink or OrangeLink.
+Values will be shown in the Medtronic tab in AnroidAPS.
 - **Set neutral temp basals** By default Medtronic pumps beep on the hour when a temporary basal rate is active.
 Enabling this option can help reduce the number of beeps heard by interupting a temporary basal at the hour change in order to supress the beep.

 ## MEDTRONIC (MDT) Tab
 ![MDT Tab](../images/Medtronic02.png)
 When AndroidAPS is configured to use a Medtronic pump a MDT tab will be shown in the list of tabs at the top of the screen.
 This tab displays the current pump status information along with some Medtronic specific actions.
-- **RileyLink Status**: It shows status of RileyLink connection.
-Phone should be connected to RileyLink all the time.
-- **Pump Status**: Status of pump connection, this can have several values, but mostly we will see sleep icon (when pump connection is not active), when command is beeing executed, we might see "Waking Up", which is AAPS trying to make connection to your pump or description of any command that might be running on pump (ex.: Get Time, Set TBR, etc.).
-- **Battery**: Shows battery status depening on your configuration.
-This can be simple icon showing if battery is empty or full (red if battery is getting critical, under 20%), or percent and voltage.
+- **RileyLink Status**: The current status of the connection between your phone and Rileylink compatible device.
+This should show as Connected at all times.
+Any other status may require user intervention.
+- **RileyLink Battery**: The current battery level of your EmaLink or OrangeLink device.
+Dependent on selecting "Show battery level reported by OrangeLink/EmaLink/DiaLink device" in the Medtronic Pump Configuration menu.
+- **Pump Status**: The current status of the pump connection.
+As the pump will not be constantly connected this will primarily show the sleep icon.
+There are a number of possible other status including "Waking Up" when AndroidAPS is trying to issue a command or other possible pump commands such as "Get Time", "Set TBR", etc.
+- **Battery**: Shows battery status based on the value chosen for Battery Type (Power View) in the Medtronic Pump Configuration menu.
-- **Last connection**: Time when last connection to pump was successful.
+- **Last connection**: How long ago the last succesful pump connection happened.
-- **Last Bolus**: When last bolus was given.
+- **Last Bolus**: How long ago the last succesful bolus was delivered.
-- **Base Basal Rate**: This is the base basal rate that runs on pump at this hour.
+- **Base Basal Rate**: This is the base basal rate that runs on pump at this hour in your active Profile.
-- **Temp basal**: Temp basal that is running or empty.
+- **Temp basal**: Temp basal currently being delivered which can be 0 units per hour.
 - **Reservoir**: How much insulin is in reservoir (updated at least every hour).
 - **Errors**: Error string if there is problem (mostly shows if there is error in configuration).

-On lower end we have 3 buttons:
+At the bottom of the screen there are three buttons:
-- **Refresh** is for refreshing state.
-This should be used only after connection was not present for long time, as this action will reset data about pump (retrieve history, get/set time, get profile, get battery status, etc).
+- **Refresh** is for refreshing the current status of the pump.
+This should only be used if the connection was lost for a sustained period as this will require a full data refresh (retrieve history, get/set time, get profile, get battery status, etc).
 - **Pump History**: Shows pump history (see [bellow](../Configuration/MedtronicPump#pump-history))
 - **RL Stats**: Show RL Stats (see [bellow](../Configuration/MedtronicPump#rl-status-rileylink-status))